What are the necessary preparation steps you need to take?

 Investors who accepted the offer prior to the disclosure of the addendum or amendment have the right to withdraw their acceptance within not less than two working days following the disclosure supplement, provided that the significant new factor, material mistake or material inaccuracy arose or was noted before the closing of the offer period or the delivery of the securities, whichever occurs first.
 That period may be extended by the Issuer or the offeror.
 The final date of the right of withdrawal must be stated in the supplement.

-In order for a Company’s bonds to be admitted to trading, a request for the listing of the bonds should be submitted to the Stock Exchange, who will verify compliance with the general requirements for admission to trading.
+In order for a Company’s shares to be admitted to trading, a request for the listing of the shares should be submitted to the Stock Exchange, who will verify compliance with the general requirements for admission to trading.

 In case of listing in Portuguese markets, to kick-off the admission to trading process, the Issuer first meets with Euronext to present the listing project and agree on a timetable regarding the admission to trading process.